jordancccac/fall21python2_jc/Hunting_Analytics/README.md

 ### Research Questions

-    The guiding research questions of this project were:
+    The guiding research questions of this project are:

-     1. What (if any) is the relationship between the number of hunting accidents and the number of hunting licenses, permits, tags and stamps acquired annually (i.e. this may suggest the effectiveness or ineffectiveness of hunter education/safety programs)?
+     1. What (if any) is the relationship between the number of hunting accidents and the number of hunting licenses, permits, tags and stamps acquired annually (i.e. this may suggest the effectiveness of a state's hunting safety rules and regulations)?

      2. What is the average accident rate of hunting events over the period in question?
-     This may suggest the inherent risk or danger of hunting.
+     This may help quantify the inherent risk of hunting.

 ### Program Design and Functionality